dailrus/ok_pad/README.md

 # ok_pad
-Simple Keypad designed for osu!
+## Simple Keypad for osu!
-Body is designed in Autodesk Inventor
+- Body is designed in Autodesk Inventor
-PCB is created in EasyEDA
+- PCB is created in EasyEDA